FreeRet: MLLMs as Training-Free Retrievers: Additional Details on LLM Framing Effect Experiments

 This procedure allows us to probe the model’s internal distribution over the vocabulary without altering the underlying training or inference pipeline.
 Compared with E5V, the key difference lies in our prompt design, which directly shapes the representation generation process.
 This design choice provides a clearer window into how our approach influences semantic alignment, highlighting the improvements our method achieves over prior baselines.

-\subsection{Additional Details on LLM Framing Effect Experiments}
+\section{Additional Details on LLM Framing Effect Experiments}

 For benchmark evaluation, we employ the ImageNet-1K~\citep{deng2009imagenet} subset from the MMEB benchmark.
-To ensure robustness, we rephrase the shared prefix (e.g., the prompt question) three times and report the average accuracy across these variants.
+To ensure robustness, we rephrase the shared prefix (e.g., the prompt question) three times and report the average accuracy.

-For the context-free instruction setting, we further mitigate position-related biases by swapping the order of the labels.
+For the context-free instruction setting, we mitigate position-related biases by swapping the order of the labels.
 For instance, we alternate between instructions such as ``\texttt{Reply only with `Yes' or `No'}'' and ``\texttt{Reply only with `No' or `Yes'}''.
 We then average the corresponding logits to minimize the influence of positional effects in the instruction text.

-\subsection{The Potential of FreeRet in Massive-Candidate Scenarios}
+\section{The Potential of FreeRet in Massive-Candidate Scenarios}

 In large-scale retrieval, inference efficiency is often as critical as accuracy.
 While FreeRet, built upon modern MLLMs, achieves strong performance, it incurs higher latency compared to CLIP-based methods, a limitation also noted in prior MLLM-based retrievers~\citep{MM-Embed,LamRA,DeKR}.